8 Classic Movies That You Can't Watch Anywhere

 Sandwiched between massively successful sequels Aliens and Terminator 2, James Cameron's The Abyss has a reputation as a bit of an underachiever, but really only in comparison to the rest of the filmmaker's blockbuster oeuvre.
 At the time, the sci-fi drama about a group of deep sea explorers who encounter an alien presence in the ocean's depths made about $90 million worldwide—nearly double its $47 million production budget—and was nominated for four Oscars, winning for Best Visual Effects.
 And yet the film is difficult to catch anywhere nowadays.
 The DVDs are long out of print and the film was never issued on Blu-ray, nor has it been available for streaming.
 In 2019, Cameron told Empire that Blu-ray transfers have been completed for both The Abyss and True Lies, but he simply needs to find the time to approve them—which is apparently a challenge for the notorious perfectionist.

-A religious satire about two fallen angels (Matt Damon and Ben Affleck) trying to get back into heaven and wreaking havoc on Earth in the process doesn't sound like it has the makings of a hit film, yet the fourth film by director Kevin Smith has developed into something of a cult classic in the decades since its release.
+A religious satire about two fallen angels (Matt Damon and Ben Affleck) trying to get back into heaven and wreaking havoc on Earth in the process doesn't sound like it has the makings of a hit film, yet the fourth feature by director Kevin Smith has developed into something of a cult classic in the decades since its release.
 Its reputation has been buoyed as much by the controversy surrounding its original release—it was the subject of a boycott by the Catholic League—as the shocking number of huge stars in its cast, including Chris Rock, Salma Hayek, the late Alan Rickman, and even Alanis Morissette (who cameos as God herself).
 Its legacy has not been helped by the fact that it is still unavailable on streaming or for rent.
 It was released on Blu-ray back in 2008, but that version is out of print and sold for a pretty penny by collectors.
 According to Smith, the movie is in limbo because it's owned by disgraced former Hollywood mogul Harvey Weinstein, and the filmmaker would rather the movie disappear rather than pay Weinstein for the rights.

 The Brave Little Toaster (1987)